OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Option C. Reconfigure nodes to connect to different port
 --------------------------------------------------------

-If approaches above are not possible, the last (documented) option proposes to relocate OpenNebula integrated SSH server port and reconfigure all current and future hypervisor Nodes to use a related SSH port **only** when connecting back to the OpenNebula Front-end.
+If approaches above are not possible, the last (documented) option proposes to relocate OpenNebula's integrated SSH server port and reconfigure all current and future hypervisor Nodes to use a related SSH port **only** when connecting back to the OpenNebula Front-end.

 |container_ssh3|

-Following changes are required for your current and future hypervisor Nodes:
+The following changes are required for your current and future hypervisor Nodes:

-1. Decide **hostname/IP and port** on which OpenNebula Front-end's integrate SSH server will be available to the hypervisor Nodes (can be different to the hostname/IP used for OpenNebula end-users!).
-Needs to be configured also in next :ref:`Step 4.
+1. Decide **hostname/IP and port** on which OpenNebula Front-end's integrated SSH server will be available to the hypervisor Nodes (it can be different to the hostname/IP used for OpenNebula end-users!).
+It needs to be configured also in the next :ref:`Step 4.
 Deploy OpenNebula <container_deploy>`!

 .. note::

-   If there are no existing hypervisor Nodes to connect, rest point(s) can be skipped now and applied on new Nodes later.
+   If there are no existing hypervisor Nodes to connect, the remaining step(s) can be skipped now and applied on new Nodes later.

-2. Login the hypervisor Nodes (they must have preinstalled OpenNebula node package in a version corresponding to the OpenNebula Front-end version) and **update the SSH client** configuration for user ``oneadmin`` in ``/var/lib/one/.ssh/config``.
-Put following snippet at the very beginning and replace example values ``one.example.com`` and port ``2222`` with network parameters selected in previous point.
+2. Login to the hypervisor Nodes (they must have the OpenNebula node package preinstalled in a version corresponding to the OpenNebula Front-end version) and **update the SSH client** configuration for user ``oneadmin`` in ``/var/lib/one/.ssh/config``.
+Put the following snippet at the very beginning and replace example values ``one.example.com`` and port ``2222`` with network parameters selected in previous point.

 **CentOS/RHEL 7**, **Debian 9** and **Ubuntu 16.04**: